Head Coach Scott Armstrong

 Novice Coach Steve Whicher

-Steve has been involved in the competitive sport of rowing since being a high-school freshman in St. Catharines, Canada.
+Steve has been involved in the competitive sport of rowing since being a high-school freshman in St. Catherines, Canada.
 During the 1980s Steve competed with the Thunder Bay Rowing Club, University of Victoria, and Ridley Grad Boat Club.
 Competitive highlights include winning the Men’s Single, Dash Single, and Cox 4 at the Canadian Club Championship.
 Steve was a perennial winner of the Men’s Sculling events at the Northwestern International Regatta.
 Canadian Henley victories include the Men’s Double and Men’s Quad.
 As a Master’s rower Steve found success again competing for the Minneapolis Rowing Club.

 Steve has coached since 1990 in the Twin Cities - at the Minnesota Boat Club (MBC), Minneapolis Rowing Club, and at St. Thomas University.
 Last summer he returned to MBC as a competitive program coach.
 Over the years, under his supervision, crews and athletes have won medals at the NWIRA, US Club Nationals, Canadian Henley, US Olympic Festival, Head of the Charles, and at the Dad Vail regatta.
 An undergraduate degree in Physical Education, and a PhD in Exercise Science provides a strong foundation to help guide young rowers to achieve their highest potential.

-Assistant Coach Martin Hyndman
+Assistant Coach Mike Nicholls